 Finally, you shouldn’t take this medication more than two days per week, as it can lead to medication overuse or rebound headaches, which are more difficult-to-treat conditions.
 If you have been taking this medication for more than two days each week on average, let your doctor know right away.

-Yes, Migraine Relief is safe to take along with any preventative medications you might be using for your migraines, as well as many of the medications used to treat an acute migraine attack.
+Yes, Migraine Relief is safe to take along with any preventive medications you might be using for your migraines, as well as many of the medications used to treat an acute migraine attack.
 However, you should not take Migraine Relief if you are already taking aspirin, acetaminophen, or other NSAIDs on their own.

 Your Migraine Relief should be stored in a dry place at room temperature.